Holographic Limitations and Corrections to Quantum Information Protocols: Holographic bounds

 This can be seen as an upper bound on the number of ebits that can be shared by two parties that are separated by $D$ and have local energy $E$ (as depicted in the two-sphere scenario of Fig.~\ref{ballsPIC}).
 In turn, this is also an upper bound on the number of qubits that can be teleported over distance $D$ by consuming an entanglement source with total energy $2E$~\cite{teleNOTE}.

-Now assume that the local systems $A$ and $B$ in Fig.~\ref{ballsPIC} are at rest, so that their local mass $M$ provides an equivalent energy of $E=Mc^{2}$ (we assume there is no charge or momentum associated with the qubits).
+Now assume that the local systems $A$ and $B$ in Fig.~\ref{ballsPIC} are at rest, so that their local mass $M$ provides an equivalent energy of $E=Mc^{2}$ (we assume there is no charge or momentum associated with the qubits, so we also ignore relativistic effects).
 Then, Eq.~(\ref{energy2}) becomes

 which provides a macroscopic bound to the number $n$ of qubits that can be entangled at distance $D$ with local mass $M$.
 If we assume that $M$ is also the mass of an object to be teleported (in a mass-preserving teleportation), then Eq.~(\ref{eqmain}) bounds the number $n$ of massive qubits that can be teleported over distance $D$.
 It is clear that, fixing the number $n$ of qubits in Eq.~(\ref{eqmain}), we get a trade-off between entanglement/teleportation distance $D$ and local mass $M$.
 Surprisingly, the lesser $M$ is, the greater $D$ needs to be, so that we can entangle or teleport massive objects only beyond a minimum distance, which becomes infinite in the limit of $M\rightarrow0$.